 Annie has an abusive husband who spends his money on alcohol rather than food for his family.
 Annie say she submits short of sin – if he abuse their children, she does not join in doing so.
 She would not take money from him on payday to ensure her children gets fed – he is the head of the family and his choices for the family is law.
 She does not protect her children from abuse by him, for the same reason.

-Of course, the way of understanding that I link to would solve that.
+Of course, the way of understanding that I link to (in point two of the two opposite examples) would solve that.
 But how much room would that leave for complementarian submission?

 [To be continued in part 5]